salsify/rails-multitenant/README.md

 By default this adds an ActiveRecord validation to ensure the tenant model is present but this can be disabled by passing `required: false` to `multitenant_on_model`.

+### Abbreviations

+When using `rails-multitenant` in a project, it is common to need to set values in `RailsMultitenant::GlobalContextRegistry` at the rails console.

+This is difficult to type.
+Alternatively you can use `RM::GCR`.
+For example you might type `RM::GCR[:organization_id] = 'some value'` and it will have the same effect as the long version.

+We do not recommend writing `RM::GCR` in source code, since what that means will be less obvious to future readers.
+The abbreviation is mainly intended as a console convenience.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake false` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.